 Life expectancy will also depend on their individual genetics and medical history.

 Like all dogs, they will have a varying diet as they mature, which will change as they do.
 As puppies, their diet should be similar to what the breeder was feeding them.
-The puppies at Odindisa are fed a puppy mince mix and yoghurt.

 As a full-grown Vallhund, they should stick to good-quality food meant for active dogs.
 A mixture of raw fed and kibble supplement provides a balanced diet that covers all micro- and macro-nutrient requirements.